SoleRebels

 SoleRebels is an International footwear company based in Addis Ababa, Ethiopia.
 The company was created by Ethiopian entrepreneur Bethlehem Tilahun Alemu in 2005.
 The business is recognized for its ethical production, including Fair Trade practices and the use of sustainable materials in its manufacturing, particularly its use of recycled tires for the soles of its shoes.

 History

 Alemu started the company with a bank loan of 580,000 Ethiopian Birr ($33,000).
 Her shoes are all spun on eucalyptus looms with hand-cut and stitched soles with recycled materials.

 She named the company as a nod to Ethiopian rebel soldiers who wore handcrafted rubber tire sandals.

 As of 2016, the shoes were sold in more than 50 countries.

-Called the "Fastest Growing African Shoe Brand" in 2014, the business sells its products direct to customers via its website and in retail outlets in North America, Europe, and Asia.
+Called the "Fastest Growing African Shoe Brand" in 2014, the business sells its products directly to customers via its website and in retail outlets in North America, Europe, and Asia.

 Locations

 In October 2014, soleRebels opened its first retail store in San Jose, California.
 As of 2016, they had retail outlets in Addis Ababa, the United States, Taiwan, Japan, Greece, Switzerland, Spain, Austria and Singapore.
 In August 2018, soleRebels opened its first retail store in Hamburg, Germany.